 Moving into a new apartment is not a walk in the park.
 Not only do you need rent money, but also the associated expenses such as moving costs.
 There are two options when moving costs are concerned.
 Either you get a full-service move or a moving truck rental.
 With the moving truck rental, you get a truck to carry your stuff and do the rest yourself.
 You can recruit a few of your friends to help with the activities.
 Depending on the moving company, such will cost you around $40 to $150.

 For full-service movers, the associated cost is slightly higher.
 The prices range between $300 to $600 within a city in most cases.
 You find it the best option, especially if you have some nice stuff you want to protect from damage.
-Only go for this option if it was in your expenses plan.
+Only go for this option if it was in your expense plan.
 It is not the best choice if you want to save a dime.

 Down Payment